 [10/28/2022] In support of public safety, and because some of these products may still be available on the market, FDA issued warning letters to Amazon, Walmart, and Latin Foods Market for distributing various “Artri” and/or “Ortiga” unapproved and misbranded drug products.
-Walmart and Latin Foods Market already issued voluntary recalls for these products.
+Walmart and Latin Foods Market already issued voluntary recalls.

 [4/20/2022] FDA is warning consumers not to purchase or use products marketed with variations of the names “Artri” or “Ortiga” due to potentially dangerous hidden active drug ingredients not listed on the product label.
 FDA urges consumers taking these products to immediately talk to their health care professional (e.g., doctor) to safely discontinue use of the product because suddenly stopping these drugs may be dangerous.

 These products are promoted for treating arthritis, muscle pain, osteoporosis, bone cancer, and other conditions and are sold on various websites and in some retail stores.

 FDA laboratory analyses revealed certain Artri and Ortiga products contain the undeclared drug ingredients:

 - Dexamethasone (a corticosteroid) that can cause serious adverse events, including infections, increased blood glucose (sugar) levels, changes in blood pressure, damage to bones, psychiatric problems, and adrenal dysfunction;